formal-land/formal.land/docs/tools/coq-of-ocaml/language/type-definitions.md

 ## Mutually recursive types
 ### With synonyms
-Coq only accept mutually recursive types on inductive definitions.
-A known trick is to use a Coq notation to simulate mutual definitions on type synonyms:
+Rocq only accept mutually recursive types on inductive definitions.
+A known trick is to use a Rocq notation to simulate mutual definitions on type synonyms:
 ```ocaml
 type path = path_item list